ibm-cloud-docs/schematics/create-terraform-config.md

   {: codeblock}

-## Using input variables customize resources
+## Using input variables to customize resources
 {: #configure-variables}

 You can use `variable` blocks to templatize your infrastructure code.
 For example, instead of creating multiple Terraform configuration files for a resource that you want to deploy in multiple data centers, simply reuse the same configuration and use an input variable to define the data center.
 {: shortdesc}

 **Where do I store my variable declarations?** </br>
 You can decide to declare your variables within the same Terraform configuration file where you specify the resources that you want to provision, or to create a separate `variables.tf` file that includes all your variable declarations.
-When you create a workspace, {{site.data.keyword.cloud_notm}} Schematics automatically parses through your Terraform configuration files to find variable declarations.
+When you create a workspace, {{site.data.keyword.bplong_notm}} automatically parses through your Terraform configuration files to find variable declarations.

 Example variable declaration without details:
 ```